pfrazee/pfrazee.github.io/_posts/2017-02-22-announcing-dathttpd.md

 <img class="centered" src="/assets/img/datdns.png">

 This is accomplished with DNS-over-HTTPS, and made simple with <a href="https://github.com/beakerbrowser/dathttpd">DatHTTPD</a>.
+DatHTTPD serves Web sites over HTTPS and <a href="https://datprotocol.com">Dat</a> with automatic TLS certificates.

 <br>